 Symptoms and spread

 Blight in potatoes is caused by a fungus that goes by the Latin name Phytophthora infestans.
 Its symptoms are unmistakable: small brown-black spots appear on the leaves, often surrounded by a pale halo, while the underside of the leaves may take on a white, downy appearance in wet weather – these are the hyphae by which the fungus colonises.
 Blight can spread with impressive speed, causing the complete collapse of foliage within a few short days.
 In severe cases the tubers underground can become infected, giving rise to sunken patches and a brown rot.
 This usually leads to secondary infection by other bacteria and fungi to give a most unpleasant stink as your prized potatoes turn into a mushy mess.

-Originating from seaweed, blight loves nothing more than a spell of warm, humid weather (harking back to its maritime roots perhaps?).
 Infection reaches a peak during 'Smith Periods' – defined as two consecutive days when temperatures fail to dip below 10°C (50°F) and humidity remains above 90 per cent for the majority of the day.
 Spores can blow in from literally miles away, so trying to stop the spores from reaching your plants is futile.

 Infection in ideal conditions is almost guaranteed if the recipient leaves are moist, which allows for efficient transfer of the troublesome spores into the plant's vascular system.
 If it happens to be raining then the spores from blight-bashed foliage will drip down onto the soil to wheedle their way towards those precious tubers.

 What to do